By Alex Morgan 1 min read

 • Early position: Must play tighter, focusing on premium hands.

-• Middle position: Slightly more liberal with hand selection.
+• Middle Position: Slightly more liberal with hand selection.

 • Late position: Can bluff, steal blinds, and play a wider range of hands.